bobbicodes/mecca/README.md

 You will see a "virtual piano" on the screen indicating which keys to press.
 You have 2 full octaves, following the usual convention starting with the "z" key at C2 (with the "black keys" on the row above it) and then the second octave beginning with "q" (with black keys on the number row).
 You begin by entering notes to build the bassline, using the menu to change between half, quarter, triplets, and eighth notes.
 A semicolon (;) enters a rest.
 Use the play option any time to hear what you've got.
-If you mess up just fix it, there's unlimited undo!
+If you mess up, use the undo!
 When satisfied with your bassline, move on to the lead.

 ## Editing your song's .mec files

 One of the project's goals was to use music data files that are easy to read, edit and share.
-For this reason it uses .mec files, which are simply text files that contain a list of notes and their attributes, one note per line, like this:
+For this reason it uses .mec files, which are simply text files that contain a list of notes and their attributes like this:

     as2 square half
     f2 tri half